GreenFlag31/pdf-to-image-generator/README.md

 V0.0.3: Minor API changes.
 Exposing the text content in a separate method.
 Width and height have been removed from the returned object of conversion.

+V0.0.5: Exposing the name of the file in the getTextContent method.

 ## Discover others libraries

 All libraries are permanently supported.
 Discover them [here](https://www.npmjs.com/~greenflag31).